Jump to navigation

 Workers' Compensation benefits are your sole remedy under Colorado law.
 You cannot sue your employer if you get injured on the job.
 If your accident was caused by a third party (someone other than your employer or co-worker), you may be able to file a subrogation lawsuit.
 Contact your claims adjuster for details.

-If I have problems or questions with my claim, who do I call?
+Who do I call if I have problems or questions with my claim?